cfanorthcos/safeaudit/SETUP.md

 Firebase's free "Spark" plan includes 1 GiB stored and 50k reads / 20k
-writes per day in Firestore, and unlimited free Email/Password authentication — this app (including reference photos, since those are hosted on GitHub Pages rather than Firebase) costs $0 to run as described in this guide.
+writes per day in Firestore, and unlimited free Email/Password authentication — that part of this app costs $0 regardless.

+Storage (for reference photos) requires the paid "Blaze" plan (see step 5b) — but Blaze is pay-as-you-go with its own no-cost quota before billing kicks in, so a handful of locations uploading resized photos should still realistically land at $0/month.
+The budget alert set up in step 5b will tell you right away if that ever changed.